What is CrossFit?

 Yes, we gladly provide a monthly membership discount of $10 off for all military (both active duty and veterans), first responders, law enforcement, teachers, and we also offer family discounts.
 Our monthly memberships are eligible for (1) discount and may not be combined.
-Discounts may not be applied to drop-ins or the foundations course, or any apparel or merchandise.
+Discounts may not be applied to drop-in fees, open gym only memberships, the foundations course, or any apparel or merchandise.

 Do you offer personal training sessions?